Wallaces Farmer Master Farmer Entry Form

 Send completed nomination form and supporting letters to: Master Farmer Editor, Wallaces Farmer, 6200 Aurora Ave., Suite 609E, Urbandale, Iowa 50322-2838.
 If you need further assistance, please call (515)278-7780.

-Four Iowa Farm Families Are Being Recognized This Month
+Iowa Farm Families Recognized As Master Farmers

 The concept of a Master Farmer award was initiated in 1925 by Clifford Gregory, editor of Prairie Farmer in Illinois, in an effort to reward and recognize farm citizenship.
 Henry Wallace, editor of Wallaces Farmer recognized the value of such a program and in 1926 launched the Iowa Master Farmer Award.
 It has since become the longest running farmer recognition program in the country.